• Home

 September 9, 2020

-Almost 100 motorists accused of speeding yesterday escaped any sanction after a judge dismissed all ‘Go Safe’ cases against them.
+Almost 100 motorists accused of speeding yesterday escaped any sanction after a judge dismissed 100 ‘Go Safe’ cases against them.

 Read more